a10nik/midiRhythm/readme.md

 If we are to determine the bar lengths without any a-priori information but the key presses themselves, a genetic algorithm is a decent way to go.
 To define a genetic algorithm we should choose the encoding for the solutions to evolve as well as the operations through which they are to be modified: the mutation and crossover operations.
-Intuitively, when two variants of bar placement are to be crossed over, they should produce an offspring that before some point in time follows the choice of one parent, and after that those of another.
+Intuitively, when two variants of bar placement are to be crossed over, they should produce an offspring that before some point in time coheres with one parent, and after that point with another.
 Normally we would have to deal with a tempo irregularity at the point of crossover, but instead we can make use of the fact that fitness would not change drastically were we to shift the bar lines half a measure back or forth.
 That's why to perform a crossover we will simply choose the bar lengths from one parent up to some point, and then of another.

-As you can see, our definition of crossover largely matches those of standard genetic algorithm.
+As you can see, our definition of crossover largely matches that of standard genetic algorithm.
 But that should not be the case with mutation.
 Originally, mutation implies there will be significant local changes in the solution and in our case such choice would backfire more often than not.
 Instead we define the mutation like that: after the mutation a randomly chosen segment of music will be cut evenly into a random amount of bars.